espocrm/documentation/docs/administration/layout-manager.md

 # Layout Management

-The layout manager provides the ability to customize the appearance of detail, edit, list views as well as search filters and fields for mass-update forms.
+The Layout Manager provides the ability to customize the appearance of detail, edit, list views as well as search filters and fields for mass-update forms.
 Layouts for a specific entity type can be accessed from Administration > Entity Manager.

 * [Layouts](#layouts)
 * [Different layouts for teams & portals](#different-layouts-for-teams-portals)